FAQ Refrigerated vehicles – Frequently asked questions about novotruck refrigerated vans

 Technology & operation of refrigerated vehicles

-Depending on their equipment, refrigerated vehicles cover temperature ranges from +12°C to -20°C. Fresh delivery and frozen delivery versions are available.
+Depending on their equipment, refrigerated vehicles cover temperature ranges from +25°C to -25°C. Fresh delivery and frozen delivery versions are available.

 Cooling is usually done electrically via the on-board power supply or via an autonomous cooling system with its own unit.